TriumphLLC/Blend4Web/doc_src/project_manager.rst

 #. my_project/assets.
 Contains media files (textures and sounds, as well as the ``.bin`` and ``.json`` files) of project's scenes.
 #. my_project/blender.
 Contains ``.blend`` files of project's scenes.
 #. my_project/build.
-Contains files of the builded application.
+Contains files of the built application.

 Project's main file ``.b4w_project``, as well as the ``.js``, ``.html`` and ``.css`` files, is placed in the root of the ``my_project/`` folder.